fdekeers/mozart-container/README.md

 This directory can be used, for example, to store Oz source code files.
 Inside the container, this directory will be located in `/root/DIR_BASENAME`.
 If the argument is not specified, the default host directory to be shared is `~/Desktop/oz-files`, which will be created if not present.
-NB : the files you create/modify and save on the container directory will be saved in the host directory too.
+Any modification made to one of those directories will be applied to the other too.

 The `-n` option allows to provide the name to give to the container instance.